tomer1812/pydts/docs/index.md

 - Model evaluation metrics for predictive accuracy and calibration.
 - Simulation tools for generating synthetic datasets for research and testing.

+Additional simulations and illustrative examples are available in [Meir and Gorfine (2025), Discrete-Time Competing-Risks Regression with or without Penalization, Biometrics (2025)](https://academic.oup.com/biometrics/article/81/2/ujaf040/8120014), and in the accompanying [Github Repository](https://github.com/tomer1812/DiscreteTimeSurvivalPenalization/tree/main)

 ## Installation